 Area Туре Operational commentary Titan Open pit There was only minimal mining undertaken at Titan in the 2018 financial year as the project reached the end of its life.
 There were however significant stockpiles remaining from the prior year's mining activities.
 A total of 404,299 tonnes were milled at a grade of 1.85 g/t for recovered gold of 22,415 ounces.

-Milky Way Open pit MACA Mining Pty Ltd commenced mining at Milky Way during the year and was the focus of open pit mining operations accounting for 56% of the material moved for the year at Mt Magnet.
-Milky Way saw several wall failures during the year within the softer oxide areas which prompted a pit re-design and installation of a wall monitoring system.
+Area Туре Operational commentary Milky Way Open pit Open pit mining contractor, MACA Mining Pty Ltd, commenced mining at Milky Way during the year and was the focus of open pit mining operations accounting for 56% of the material moved for the year at Mt Magnet.
+Milky Way encountered geotechnical issues in the softer oxide areas of the pit, prompting a re-design of the pit ramp and installation of a wall monitoring system.
 This led to a change in the mining sequence, however the impact on the ore mined for the year relative to budget was not significant.
 A total of 484,569 tonnes were milled at a grade of 0.94 g/t for recovered gold of 13,430 ounces.
 Mining at Milky Way is expected to continue until the end of June 2019.
 Water Tank Hill Underground Mining continued at Water Tank Hill during the year with excellent ground conditions assisting stoping rates and minimising dilution.
 The mine decline reached its planned depth at the 170 level in the December 2017 quarter.
 During the year a small drill program was conducted from the bottom of the 175 level which identified an extension of lode zone.
 Following on from this the decline was recommenced to access the additional 160 level.
 A total of 179,240 tonnes were milled at a grade of 4.86 g/t for recovered gold of 27,014 ounces.
 Mining at Water Tank Hill is expected to be completed mid-way through the coming financial year.
-Stellar & Stellar West Open Pit Mining at Stellar & Stellar West commenced during the year with MACA Mining Pty Ltd. A total of 194,328 tonnes were milled at a grade of 1.34 g/t for recovered gold of 7,646 ounces.
+Stellar & Stellar West Open Pits Mining at Stellar & Stellar West commenced during the year with MACA Mining Pty Ltd. A total of 194,328 tonnes were milled at a grade of 1.34 g/t for recovered gold of 7,646 ounces.
 Mining at Stellar & Stellar West is expected to be completed by the December 2018 quarter.
 Shannon Open Pit The Shannon open pit commenced in the June 2018 quarter.
 The upper portion of the pit is essentially all waste with mining of the pit expected to provide modest volumes of high grade ore in the September 2018 quarter as well provide access for the underground portal later in the 2018 calendar year.
 Other Open pit In addition to the projects noted above ore was sourced from Brown Hill North and Blackmans during the year.
 In addition to the above a total of 411,993 low-grade tonnes were milled during the year to provide optimal blend ratios.
 The low-grade ore had a grade of 0.81 g/t for recovered ounces of 9,438.